onepointconsulting/audio-transcriber/audio/lesson1/103_progressive_muscle_relaxation_demo_final_5a910298d2.mp3.md

 While keeping your eyes closed, take your attention down to your toes.
 Clench them tightly for a moment, and then relax them.
 Do this twice more.

 Then consciously relax the muscles in your toes.
-Work progressively, but slowly, up through your body, tensing and releasing and relaxing your calves, your thighs, your buttocks, stomach, chest, and arms.
+Work progressively but slowly up through your body, tensing and releasing and relaxing your calves, your thighs, your buttocks, stomach, chest, and arms.

 Then focus on your shoulders, your back, then down to your forearms and your hands.